Save Big on Taxes with Expert Assisted ITR Filing from ₹799!

 • In some cases, you might be able to apply for a fresh NCL certificate and submit it within the stipulated time to retain your eligibility.

-FAQs on OBC NCL Certificate in India
+FAQs on the OBC NCL Certificate in India

 Is non-creamy layer and OBC the same?

 The members of the Other Backward Classes who fall in the delicate sub caste shall not get the benefit of reservation.
-The members of the Other Backward Classes who fall in the non-creamy sub caste shall mileage the benefit of reservation.
+The members of the Other Backward Classes who fall in the non-creamy sub-caste shall mileage the benefit of reservation.

 What happens if I'm OBC but not NCL?